 Getting people into chaos and confusion is where I do most of my best work.
 It’s where people start thinking about the genuine current state and what reality is.
 Once the wood can be seen for the trees, plans can be forged and commitments committed to. #clarity if you will.
 It’s a great place to be and where clear thinking happens.
 You want to make a change.
 It is simply quite awesome.

 Starting to tick things off the to-do list and actually feel like progress is being made creates a state of rejuvenation and the momentum then builds.
-Continually setting new challenges and raising that bar will keep you away from complacency, slipping back into old habits.
+Continually setting new challenges and raising that bar will keep you away from complacency, and slipping back into old habits.
 Then there is the option to become unstoppable.
 It’s how top sports people do what they do and why they have coaches and in the top 5% of cases, teams of coaches.
 They are there to push, challenge and continually ask ‘what’s next?’

 So which stage are you in right now?